-The Finance/Audit Committee has selected the firm of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2020.
+The Finance/Audit Committee has selected Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2021.
 Deloitte & Touche LLP has served as our independent registered public accounting firm since 1990.